monome/docs/docs/crow/index.md

 ## Help

-Answers to frequently asked questions can be found in the [FAQ](https://github.com/monome/crow/wiki/FAQ); do chime in if something is left unanswered!
+Answers to frequently asked questions can be found in the [FAQ](https://github.com/monome/crow/wiki/FAQ).

 Community discussion happens at [llllllll.co](https://llllllll.co) with a thread about crow user documentation in particular [here](https://llllllll.co/t/crow-end-user-documentation/25893).
 Come say hello!